Ramayanam (1997 film)

 Ramayanam, also known as Bala Ramayanam, is a 1997 Indian Telugu-language mythological film directed by Gunasekhar and produced by M. S. Reddy.
 Based on the Hindu epic Ramayana, the film features overs 3000 child actors.
-It stars N. T. Rama Rao Jr. as Lord Rama and Smitha Madhav as Sita.
+It stars N. T. Rama Rao Jr. as Lord Rama Smitha Madhav as Sita Swathi Kodali as Ravanasura, won the Nandi Award for Best Child Actor.

 The film is released on 11 April 1997.
 It received the National Film Award for Best Children's Film and two Nandi Awards.

 Plot

 The story deals with lord Rama and his retaliation against Ravana for the kidnapping of his wife goddesses Sita.

 Production

 The film's cast features over 3000 child actors.

 Soundtrack

 The music was composed by Madhavapeddi Suresh.